 To help ensure that living longer is a positive experience for everyone, we need evidence-based

 The Mobility, Mood and Place (MMP) research project has been exploring how places can be designed collaboratively to make pedestrian mobility easy, enjoyable and meaningful into oldest age.

 Mobility, Mood and Place has been funded by the UK Research Councils’ Lifelong Health and Wellbeing (LLHW) programme and partnered by a network of stakeholder bodies.
 Bringing together experts from the Universities of Edinburgh, Heriot-Watt, York and King’s College London, data collection and analysis ran from September 2013 to January 2017,

 In February 2017, the project entered a new phase, in which findings and key messages are being shared with audiences in policy, practice, communities, and the not-for-profit sector to drive forward change in age-friendly approaches to place.
-These year-long activities are funded by an Impact Acceleration Award (IAA) from the Economic and Social Research Council (ESRC).
+These year-long activities are funded by an Impact Acceleration Award from the Economic and Social Research Council.

 background image: co-creative design work by Masters of Architecture 2014 graduates, Stephanie Sharpe, Roseanne Knight and Jonathon Phillips.